laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 If you spend any time trying to get into fighting games, you'll probably hear the words "frame"-something at some point.
 "Frame advantage", "Frame-perfect", "Frame trap", "1 frame link" etc. are phrases that just thrown around casually in fighting game commentary.
-But what is a "frame" even?
+But what is a "frame"?

-In video games, a frame is one of many still images that come out in rapid succession from your monitor or television that are displayed in rapid succession to give the illusion of motion.
+In video games (or anything that's being shown to you over an electronic screen), a frame is one of many still images that come out in rapid succession from your monitor or television that are displayed in rapid succession to give the illusion of motion.
 Many televisions and movies play at a rate of around 25 frames per second (or about a frame every 40 milliseconds).
 Your computer screen probably refreshes at at a rate of at least 60 frames per second, and many high end displays go up to 100-200 frames per second.

-Fighting games typically run at a fixed frame rate for predictable result,  60 frames per second being a common choice.
+Fighting games typically run at a fixed frame rate for predictable simulations, 60 frames per second being a common choice.
 Every move takes some amount of frames of animation to display, so fighting game players measure how long a move takes to execute by how many frames the animation takes.
-That is, frames are just used as a convenient unit for time.
+That is, frames are just used as a convenient unit for time that happens to be at the level of minimum level of measurement.
+That is, we don't have typically have to worry about something being 4 _and a half_ frames long.

-For example, in Tekken 7, jabs are 10 frames.
-These are the fastest moves in the game.
-The kick I used to show the switch transition for Josie (downforward 4) in the previous post takes 14 frames to execute [^1].
+For example, in Tekken 7, the game is run at 60 frames per second and jabs are 10 frames (~167 milliseconds) These are the fastest moves in the game.
+The kick I used to show the switch transition for Josie in the previous post takes 14 frames to execute [^1].
 So a jab will beat the switch transition kick every time if they both start at the same time.
 However, if the jab is started slower than 4 frames after the switch kick started, the switch kick hits first.
 If the jab is somehow